 "Fatal Distraction": The pilots of Eastern Airlines Flight 401 focused on a burned-out light and fail to monitor their altitude, causing the plane to literally fly into the Everglades.

 "Dead Tired": The flight crew of Colgan Air Flight 3407 overlooked their airspeed and allow their plane to slow to the point of stalling.

 "Lost In Translation": The pilots of Crossair Flight 498, unfamiliar with the western style of attitude indicatorsnote (On the Soviet-built aircraft they were familar with the attitude indicator consists of a static horizon and a moving aircraft symbol, whereas Western-built aircraft have a moving horizon and a stationary aircraft symbol.), don't realize their plane is banking dangerously to the right, causing it to nosedive into the ground.

 Fire-Forged Friends: The passengers and crew of British Airways Flight 9 started their own club after their strange and nightmarish ordeal.

-Foreign Cuss Word: In "Pilot vs. Plane", the pilot audibly shouts "Merde!" right before he crashes his plane into a forest.
+Foreign Cuss Word: In "Pilot vs. Plane", the pilot of Air France Flight 296 audibly shouts "Merde!" right before he crashes his plane into a forest.

 "Runaway Train", about the San Bernardino train disaster.
-First, a runaway freight train derails at a bend in the tracks and crashes into a residential neighborhood.
-Then, about a week later, the whole neighborhood is blown up by a gas pipeline damaged in the crash.
+First, a runaway freight train derailed at a bend in the tracks and crashes into a residential neighborhood, killing nine people.
+Then, about two weeks later, the gas pipeline alongside the tracks ruptured from damage received during cleanup.